browserengineering/book/book/scheduling-and-threading.md

 commits a display list to a second thread.

 * The second thread is the browser thread.
-It draws the display list to the screen and handles/dispatches input events, scrolls, and interactions with the browser chrome.
+It draws the display list to the screen, handles/dispatches input events, and scrolls.

 * Threads are useful for other kinds of tasks, such as network loading.